arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 Notice that the strings that we put into our list, like "tomato" or "squash", are in quotation marks, while the name of our list (`produce`) is not.
 In Python, variable names don't need quotation marks, but strings that aren't variables do, so that Python knows that they aren't variables.
 If, for example, you typed `squash` without defining it as a variable, you would get an error message that looks like this: `NameError: name 'squash' is not defined`.
 Variables are defined (or declared) when you assign a value to them.

-There can be duplicate values in Python lists, and lists are changeable; you can add, remove, and edit items in a list.
-There are a few ways to do this, depending on exactly what you're trying to do:
+There can be duplicate values in Python lists, and the items don't all have to be of the same type (you can have a mix of strings and numbers, for example, or even a list of lists).
+Lists are also changeable; you can add, remove, and edit items in a list.
+There are a few ways to do this:

-* .pop( ) removes a specific element by index.
+* `.pop()` removes a specific element by index.
 The index is the element's position in the list, and in Python, indices start at 0.
 So the first element is at index 0, the second is at 1, and so on (this is not necessarily the case in other programming languages).

     @sage
     <div class="python_link">